Relationship breakdown following IVF

 Couples are often surprised to note that the court approaches embryos and gametes differently from the other assets of the relationship, such as the family home.
 They are not owned by the couple and possession is not transferred from one spouse to the other upon divorce.
 It is therefore imperative that the issue of what should happen to any embryos or gametes is considered and resolved as part of the separation process.

-As highlighted above, where embryos are held in storage which have been created using both partners’ gametes, the clinic can only continue to store them with the consent of both partners.
+As highlighted above, where embryos are held in storage which have been created using both partners’ gametes, the clinic can only continue to store or use them with the consent of both partners/any donor.
 If therefore, the couple decides to separate following treatment, it is open to either partner to request in writing that the embryos be destroyed.
 Such a request can be made at any time, but often the trigger for such a request is the breakdown of the relationship.

 If the clinic is in the UK, it has to comply with a set of statutory procedure rules and is obliged to notify the other partner of the withdrawal of consent.
 There then follows a 12 month “cooling off” period during which time the embryos will continue to be stored but cannot be used by either partner.
-This provides both partners with an opportunity to discuss matters and try and reach agreement as to the best way forward, before irreversible steps are taken.
+This provides both partners with an opportunity to discuss matters with a view to reaching agreement as to the best way forward, before irreversible steps are taken.
 It is not uncommon for one partner to wish to bring an end to the process once the relationship has broken down.
 However, the other partner may wish to retain the embryos so that they can be used at some point in the future.
-This can lead to an irreconcilable conflict and if the partner withdrawing their consent does not have a change of heart during the cooling-off period, once this 12-month period has elapsed, the embryos must be destroyed.
-Clearly, this was not the outcome envisaged by either partner at the outset of treatment and regardless of which partner decided to withdraw consent, it can be a highly emotive time for all involved.
+This can lead to an irreconcilable conflict and it may be necessary for the court to become involved to determine what should happen.
+Ultimately, the embryos could be destroyed, donated or used for research depending on the circumstances of the case and the wishes of the parties.
+Often the outcome is very different to the one envisaged by the parties at the outset of treatment and regardless of which partner decided to withdraw consent, it can be a highly emotive time for all involved.

 The rules differ slightly where the embryos are created using donor eggs or sperm.
 In such circumstances, only the gamete provider has the formal legal right to withdraw consent to storage.
 That being said, the clinic must still notify the other partner that consent has been withdrawn and the 12-month cooling-off period still applies.